 - aspirin or paracetamol

-- Mirena (Intrauterine Contraceptive Device– IUCD) reduces pain and bleeding for most women.
+- Mirena (intrauterine contraceptive device or IUCD) reduces pain and bleeding for most women.

-The following treatments need more research to know if they help or not:
+The following treatments need more research to know whether they help or not:

 - fish oil

 - vitamin B-12